pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 4. **DNS Lookup**: When using `nslookup`, which IPs resolved to domain names and which domain names resolved to IPs?
 Why might this matter?

-5. **Real-World Application**: How would you use these commands if someone reported "the server is down"?
+5. **Troubleshooting**: How would you use these commands if someone reported "the server is down"?
 What would be your troubleshooting strategy?

 ## Part 5 - Citations and Resources